 For those who believe more is more when it comes to packing, baggage fees on a round trip flight can greatly increase travel expenses.
 The type of ticket you book, the varying airline baggage policies, whether your flight is domestic or international and if you carry-on or check your bag all factor in.

 When faced with an overweight bag fee of up to $100, ask the attendant how much it cost to upgrade instead.
 Many times, the fee you’ll pay to move up to Business Class will offset your baggage fees.
 For example, United Business Class passengers can check luggage weighing up to 70 lbs instead of 50 lbs for Economy Class.

-Plus you’ll be able to enjoy all of the other perks like expedited boarding and complimentary drinks on board that come with Business Class.
+Plus with this flight hack you’ll be able to enjoy all of the other perks like expedited boarding and complimentary drinks on board that come with Business Class.

 The earlier you check in, the better your selection of seats.
 To help make the best seat selection compare the available seats on your flight to the reviews on seatguru.com.
 They collect reviews from fellow travelers that factor in legroom, proximity to the bathroom and other factors that will make your flight comfortable.